In the Southern Downs Regional Council, Agriculture, Forestry and Fishing is the largest employer, generating 2,694 FTE jobs in 2018/19.

 Typically, industries such as Retail Trade and Accommodation and Food Services, which employ many part-time workers, have lower FTE employment than total employment.

 FTE employment is calculated directly by dividing the total hours worked in each industry by 38.
-By comparing the number of full-time equivalent jobs in each industry sector to a regional benchmark, you can clearly see the structure of Southern Downs Regional Council's economy.
+By comparing the number of full-time equivalent jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Southern Downs Regional Council's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 FTE employment should be viewed in conjunction with Employment by industry (Total) and Employment by industry (Census), for a full understanding of the industry breakdown in the area.
 Worker productivity data shows the value of a worker in each industry to the local economy.
 Employment locations shows where employment is taking place in each industry sector.